Why Engage Members?

 Find a time to ask members which benefits they like, which benefits they don’t like, and where they see a gap that the association can address.

-You can ask as part of an annual survey.
+Ask these questions as part of an annual survey.
 You can set up member feedback sessions.
 You can invite some members for one-on-one calls or Zoom with you to ask them about their experience with your member benefits.

 Listen to our It’s Not About Price, It’s About Value: Making Membership the Obvious Choice podcast episode, where you can learn about the value of talking to members and getting feedback from them.